 BT Young Scientist & Technology Exhibition (BTYSTE)

-We also have a Teagasc prize, awarded to the student project in the main exhibition area that best demonstrates a thorough understanding of the science of agricultural or food production, or the use of science to improve technologies available to agricultural or food production.
+Teagasc sponsors a special award at the event.
+The Teagasc prize is awarded to the project that best demonstrates a thorough understanding of the science of agricultural or food production, or the use of science to improve technologies available to agricultural or food production..

 Education at Teagasc

 Teagasc offers education programmes that can help you to develop your career in agriculture, horticulture, equine and forestry.

 Teagasc colleges are strategically located and deliver a wide range of Level 5 and Level 6 courses in agriculture, horticulture, equine and forestry.
 The colleges also collaborate with a number of third level institutions in the delivery of Higher Level courses in agriculture and horticulture.

 Teagasc is the leading organisation in the fields of agriculture and food research in Ireland.
 The research we undertake covers four programme areas: Animal and Grassland Research and Innovation; Crops, Environment and Land Use; Food; and Rural Economy and Development.

 View research flyer Teagasc BTYSTE Research 2023 (PDF)